 Find Treatment and Start Your Recovery

-Recovery from eating disorders and/or cannabis use disorders is a personal journey, and there’s no single solution that works for everyone.19
+Recovery from eating disorders and cocaine misuse is a personal journey, and there’s no single solution that works for everyone.17

-Start by finding a trained health care professional to assess your physical and mental health needs.
-They then can work with you to create a recovery plan.20 Find treatment and support for eating disorders and substance misuse.
+Start by finding a trained health care professional to assess your mental and physical health needs.
+They can work with you to create a recovery plan.18 Find treatment and support near you for eating disorders and substance use.

 - Learn more about the link between substance use and eating disorders.

-- Use the National Eating Disorders Association’s screening tool to help you determine whether it’s time to seek treatment for an eating disorder.
+- Use the National Eating Disorders Association’s screening tool, which can help you determine whether it’s time to seek treatment for an eating disorder.